- Try to limit your total sodium intake to 2300 mg per day, or lower if you have high blood pressure.

 Can I still eat fast food?

 Once in a while, it’s okay to eat fast food, but remember it tends to be very high in salt, so try not to eat it too often.
-When ordering at fast food restaurants, choose salads or foods that are grilled, broiled, or steamed rather than fried, cured or smoked foods.
-Limit high-salt toppings such as ketchup, mustard, BBQ sauce, and pickles.
+When ordering at fast food restaurants, choose salads or foods that are grilled, broiled, or steamed rather than fried, cured or smoked.
+Limit high-salt toppings such as ketchup, mustard, BBQ sauce, hot sauce, and pickles.
 Ask for your dish to be prepared without extra salt.
 You can also look up the nutrition facts on almost all fast food menu items online.
 Check out the menu ahead of time so you know which options have the lowest amount of salt.